balsam-alcf/aps-balsam/README.md

 ```

 # Run ./submit to initiate the transfer and start the jobs on Theta
-Pass the DB (directory containing server-info) and one or more --images arguments (each specifying an images/ directory)
+Pass the DB (directory containing server-info) and --images arguments (each specifying an images/ directory)
 to the aps-balsam/submit script.
 This also requires batch job submission parameters for Cobalt (e.g. how many nodes and
 how much walltime is requested for the processing workflow).
-The script will open a tunnel with port forwarding, prompting you
-to authenticate to Theta.
+The script will open a tunnel with port forwarding, prompting you to authenticate to Theta.
 The rest is automatically initiated.
 ```
-./submit --db=/path/to/testdb --images <image-dir1> --images <image-dir2> -n Num_Nodes -A Project -q Queue -t WallTimeMinutes
+./submit --db=/path/to/testdb --images /path/to/images/on/alcfxray1 --destination /path/to/workdir/on/theta
 ```

+That's it!
+You can check with `balsam ls` that the jobs were actually created, and the service log will show activity for the submitted jobs.
+Of course, you can always verify the job is queued with `qstat`.